Tourism in Brisbane: Shopping

 Retail in the CBD is centred around the Queen Street Mall, which is Australia's largest pedestrian mall.
 Shopping centres in the CBD include the Uptown, the Wintergarden, MacArthur Central and QueensPlaza, with the last of these along with Edward Street forming the city's focus for luxury brands.
 There are historical shopping arcades at Brisbane Arcade and Tattersalls Arcade.
 Suburbs adjacent to the CBD such as Fortitude Valley (particularly James Street), South Brisbane and West End are also a major inner-city retail hubs.

 Outside of the inner-city, retail is focused on indoor shopping centres, including numerous regional shopping centres along with six super regional shopping centres, all of which are among Australia's largest, namely: Westfield Chermside in the north; Westfield Mt Gravatt in the south; Westfield Carindale in the east; Indooroopilly Shopping Centre in the west; Westfield North Lakes in the outer-north; and Logan Hyperdome in the outer-south.
 Brisbane's major factory outlet centres are the Direct Factory Outlets at Skygate and Jindalee.

 The 100 hectare Brisbane Markets at Rocklea are Brisbane's largest wholesale markets, whilst smaller markets operate at numerous locations throughout the city including South Bank Parklands, Davies Park in West End and the Eat Street Markets at Hamilton.

 Queen Street Mall

 Located in the centre of the city, the Queen Street Mall and its nearby surrounds is Queensland's premier shopping destination.
 The mall is open plan, stretching half a kilometre along Queen Street Mall.
 There are five major shopping centres, two department stores and four shopping arcades located within the mall.

 Entertainment precincts

 South Bank Parklands

-South Bank Parklands, once the site of the Expo '88, is now an entertainment precinct boasting entertainment, cafes, restaurants, man-made beaches, lagoons, playgrounds and views of the city along its boardwalk.
-It is also the location for the Brisbane Convention and Exhibition Centre, and the temporary, relocatable Ferris wheel, the 60-metre Wheel of Brisbane.
+South Bank Parklands, once the site of the Expo 88, is now an entertainment precinct boasting entertainment, cafes, restaurants, man-made beaches, lagoons, playgrounds and views of the city along its boardwalk.
+It is also the location for the Brisbane Convention & Exhibition Centre, and the temporary, relocatable Ferris wheel, the 60-metre Wheel of Brisbane.